Bennetts Creek Battery - Flow Power

 The BESS will also provide FCAS (Frequency Control and Ancillary Services) to ensure the stability and reliability of the local distribution network.
 Put simply, FCAS keeps the grid within a safe frequency by balancing supply and demand, helping to prevent blackouts and outages.

-If you’d like to know more about the Bennetts Creek Battery Project, get in touch with Flow Power today.
+If you’d like to know more about Bennetts Creek Battery Project, get in touch with Flow Power today.